 Skip to main content

-Oso monitors agent activity and generates alerts when it detects unsanctioned usage or sensitive data.
+Oso monitors agent activity and generates alerts based on your policies.
 Alerts are delivered via Slack, and each alert links to investigation details.

 Unsanctioned agent usage